-The most common topic of criticism of the Law is its basic idea of dividing religious communities in Serbia into traditional churches and religious communities, confessional communities and other religious communities.
+The most common topic of criticism of the Law is its basic idea of dividing religious communities in Serbia into traditional churches and religious communities, confessional communities and other religious communities135.
 Between the first and other categories, there is a significant difference in rights.

-Law on Churches and Religious Communities, see 3
+130 Law on Churches and Religious Communities, see 3

-Implementation of Transitional Laws in Sebia, Youth Initiative for Human Rights, Belgrade, 2007

-Implementation of Transitional Laws in Sebia, Youth Initiative for Human Rights, Belgrade, 2007
+131 Implementation of Transitional Laws in Sebia, Youth Initiative for Human Rights, Belgrade, 2007 132 Implementation of Transitional Laws in Sebia, Youth Initiative for Human Rights, Belgrade, 2007 munities" from 20 June 2005 is in the documentation of the Initiative

-Report on the round table: "Pre-draft of the law on the legal position of religious communities" from 20 June 2005 is in the documentation of the Initiative
+Implementation of Transitional Laws in Sebia, Youth Initiative for Human Rights, Belgrade, 2007 Report on the round table: "Pre-draft of the law on the legal position of religious com-

-All the amendments of non-governmental organizations are in the documentation of the Initiative
+134 All the amendments of non-governmental organizations are in the documentation of the Initiative

-Law on Churches and Religious Communities, see 3, Article 4
+135 Law on Churches and Religious Communities, see 3, Article 4

-The Law states the traditional churches to be the Serbian Orthodox Church, the Catholic Church, the Slovakian Evangelist Church, Reformation Evangelist Church and Evangelist Christian Church.
-The traditional religious communities, according to the Law, are the Islamic community and the Jewish community.
+The Law states the traditional churches to be the Serbian Orthodox Church, the Catholic Church, the Slovakian Evangelist Church, Reformation Evangelist Church and Evangelist Christian Church136.
+The traditional religious communities, according to the Law, are the Islamic community and the Jewish community137.
 The Law states that the traditional churches and religious communities in Serbia are those which have a historical continuity lasting for centuries, and whose legal subjectivity is acquired based on special laws.
-The confessional communities are defined by the Law as those whose position was regulated by the laws of the Federal People's Republic of Yugoslavia (FPRY) (from 1953) and the Socialist Republic of Serbia (from 1977).
+The confessional communities are defined by the Law as those whose position was regulated by the laws of the Federal People's Republic of Yugoslavia (FPRY) (from 1953) and the Socialist Republic of Serbia (from 1977)138.